 The addictive nature of nicotine means that successful cessation may take many attempts over several years.
-Between 2016 and 2019, the NDSHS showed that the proportion of smokers aged 14 and over who succeeded in giving up smoking for more than a month in the 12 months prior to completing the survey increased significantly from 17.2% to 21% (Table S2.21).
+Between 2016 and 2019, the NDSHS showed that the proportion of smokers aged 14 and over who succeeded in giving up smoking for more than a month in the 12 months prior to completing the survey increased significantly from 17.2% to 21% (AIHW 2020, Table 2.39).

-About 3 in 10 smokers reported they did not intend to quit.
+About 3 in 10 smokers reported they did not intend to quit (AIHW 2020, Table 2.46).
 The main reasons were because they enjoyed it (61%) or because it relaxes them (40%).
-A further 1 in 5 (20%) do not intend to quit because they are addicted to nicotine, and 1 in 6 had tried to quit before but it had not worked (Table S3.29).
+A further 1 in 5 (20%) do not intend to quit because they are addicted to nicotine, and 1 in 6 had tried to quit before but it had not worked (AIHW 2020, Table 2.48).

 Smokers who smoked fewer than 20 cigarettes per day were more likely to succeed at making changes to their smoking behaviour than pack-a-day smokers.
 Pack-a-day smokers were more likely to attempt changes without success (AIHW 2020).

-The main reasons smokers gave for trying to quit or change their smoking behaviour was due to cost (58%, a significant increase from 52% in 2016) or it was affecting their health (45%) (AIHW 2020).
+The main reasons smokers gave for trying to quit or change their smoking behaviour was due to cost (58%, a significant increase from 52% in 2016) or it was affecting their health (45%) (AIHW 2020, Table 2.41).

-Electronic cigarettes (also known as e-cigarettes, electronic nicotine delivery systems, or personal vaporisers) are devices designed to deliver nicotine and/or other chemicals via an aerosol vapour that the user inhales (Greenhalgh & Scollo 2018).
-Most e-cigarettes contain a battery, a liquid cartridge and a vaporisation system and are used in a manner that simulates smoking (ACT Health 2019).
-The liquid solution used in e-cigarettes usually contains propylene glycol, glycerol, and flavourings, and may or may not contain nicotine (Cancer Council 2017).
-It is currently illegal to sell e-cigarettes that contain nicotine in any form (Cancer Council 2017), however, it may be lawful for people to import up to 3 months’ personal supply of nicotine for personal therapeutic use in e-cigarettes with a written authorisation from a doctor, subject to state and territory laws (TGA 2019).
+Electronic cigarettes (also known as e-cigarettes, electronic nicotine delivery systems, or personal vaporisers) are devices designed to deliver nicotine and/or other chemicals via an aerosol vapour that the user inhales (DHAC 2021).
+Most e-cigarettes contain a battery, a liquid cartridge and a vaporisation system and are used in a manner that simulates smoking (ACT Health 2021).
+The solution used in e-cigarettes varies.
+Common e-liquids include propylene glycol, vegetable glycerol, and flavourings, and may contain nicotine in freebase or salt form (Banks et al. 2022).
+As of October 2021, a prescription from an Australian doctor is required to access e-cigarettes that contain nicotine, this also includes access via importing from overseas (TGA 2022, DHAC 2021).

 More than two-thirds (69%) of e-cigarette users were current smokers when they first tried an e-cigarette.
 Nearly 1 in 4 (23%) considered themselves to be a ‘never smoker’ at that time.
 Higher proportions of younger people reported being a ‘never smoker’ (65% of 14–17 year olds and 39% of 18–24 year olds compared with proportions lower than 10% for people in age categories for those 40 and over (AIHW 2020).

-The most common reason for trying e-cigarettes was curiosity (54%), but people’s reasons varied by age (Table S2.20).
+The most common reason for trying e-cigarettes was curiosity (54%), but people’s reasons varied by age (AIHW 2020, Table 2.31).
 People aged under 30 were more likely to nominate curiosity while people aged 50 or older were more likely to use e-cigarettes as a cessation device.
-Almost 1 in 4 (23%) used e-cigarettes because they thought they were less harmful than regular cigarettes (AIHW 2020; Table S2.20).
+Almost 1 in 4 (23%) used e-cigarettes because they thought they were less harmful than regular cigarettes (AIHW 2020, Table 2.31).